Sharing experience to

 First Exchange completed: Iranian Student at CERN

-First call for fellowship applications - NOW OPEN
+First call for fellowship applications - CLOSED

 The SESAME Synchrotron inauguration - Invitation only